BenJLiuu/microsoftteamsbackend/iter2-feedback.md

     *   typically, if implementation code has no tests that cover it, we can/should assume that that code does not work
 *   `message/remove`: tests and implementation committed in separate commits but at the same time
 *   `message/send` and `message/senddm`: only error tests committed before full implementation, meaning limited confidence in the routes' ability to correctly handle valid behaviour at the time of the implementation commit
-*   `channel/leave`, `channel/addowner`, `channel/removeowner`: similar to above, only error tests committed before full implementation; success case tests not committed until later
+*   `channel/leave`, `channel/addowner`, `channel/removeowner`: similar to above, only error tests committed before full implementation; success case tests not committed until several days later

 ### Task Board